BMI Calculator for Men

 Obese 25%+ Significantly elevated risk for cardiovascular disease, type 2 diabetes, and metabolic syndrome.

 Body fat percentage can be measured through methods like DEXA scans, hydrostatic weighing, bioelectrical impedance, or skinfold calipers.
 While these are more accurate than BMI alone, they are also less accessible.
-The Mayo Clinic recommends combining BMI with waist circumference for a practical balance of accuracy and convenience.
 Estimate your fat-free mass with the Lean Body Mass Calculator.

 18.5-24.9